 The EU has a strategy to stop the decline of endangered species.

-These are not nature reserves, but rather sites where sustainable human activities can take place without threatening rare and vulnerable species and habitats.
+Europe works to protect nature and stop the decline of endangered species and habitats through Natura 2000, a network of 26,000 protected natural areas covering almost 20% of the EU's land mass.
+These are not nature reserves, but zones where sustainable human activities can take place without threatening rare and vulnerable species and habitats.

 Clean water reflects a sound environment.